OpenMined/PSI/psi_cardinality/javascript/README.md

 `yarn clean`

-Build both client and server
+Build the client, server, and combined (client and server)

 `yarn build`